talhanai/kaldi-diar-latte/README.md

 ## 4. Build your language model.

-You might want to utilize your own text to build a language model (i.e. pattern of language word sequences) using your own text.
+You might want to utilize your own text to build a language model (i.e. pattern of language word sequences).

 - Install the SRILM toolkit: http://www.speech.sri.com/projects/srilm/download.html
 - Run the following command to generate your language model that kaldi can later use in its decoder.